Coronavirus: Bins and recycling

 - Do not light bonfires on damp, still days or on windy days.

 The Friarton Weighbridge is open for Commercial customers.
 The weighbridge is open 7 days a week 08:00 to 16:00.
 In line with current hygiene guideline, no cash payments will be accepted.
 All payment must be made by card only.
 Prices are available on our Commercial Permit pages.

 For the most up-to-date information please visit the commercial waste news pages.

 Due to servicing issues, the small waste electrical recycling banks in Auchterarder, Oakbank and Scone Park and Ride are closed.

 There are currently no changes to servicing of any other facilities at Recycling Points.
 If you find a Recycling Point bank/bin is full, please do not leave items on the ground in front, or at the side, of containers.
 To report a full Recycling Point, visit the Recycling Point pages.

-Please consider if your trip is strictly necessary and allow additional time to maintain a social distance from other site users.
-Please also wash your hands before and after using the Recycling Points.
+When using a site, please maintain a social distance and also wash your hands before and after using the Recycling Points.